 Have you ever tried Brown Butter Waffles?
 What?
 You haven’t!
-Then you definitely need to.
+Then you definitely need to try out our recipe as you are in for a real treat.
 Browning the butter before adding to the waffle batter, gives them a slightly nutty flavor, which enhances the sweetness of the pure maple syrup.
 They are really good; trust us.
 They are great for breakfast or brunch, and even dinner.
 Yes, dinner!

 It has been a long time since I have had time to participate in the CLICK Event.
-The challenge this month is stacks and I knew I had the perfect stack to share!
-This is a really fun photography event …if you love food and taking picture run on over and check it out!
+The challenge this month is stacked and I knew I had the perfect stack to share!
+This is a really fun photography event, if you love food and taking pictures, then be sure to run on over and check it out!

 I had intentions of making an actual “dinner” tonight; but with packing for the weekend as well as packing the house up, I did not even have time to dial take out, let alone head to the grocery store.
 I had to wing it with the waffle recipe as I packed all the cookbooks; but, I have to say, they came out GREAT!
 Crispy on the outside and moist on the inside.